digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 At a purely technical level, "archived" means a consuming choice has been exercised on the contract.
 However, there are meaningful distinctions between the various business and operational contexts in which an archive may occur.

+While all of these cases result in an "archive" ledger event, they represent different business operations with varying levels of impact.
+The ordering (1 → 4) reflects a general preference for minimal impact, with natural expiration being the least disruptive and explicit upgrades requiring more intervention.

 1. Natural End of Lifecycle: The contract represents a business entity whose lifecycle has naturally ended.
 For example, a loan contract might be archived when the loan is fully repaid.

 2. State No Longer Holds True: The contract attested to a certain business state, but that state is no longer valid.
 For instance, an agreement that was conditional on certain criteria might be archived when those criteria are no longer met.

 3. Modification of the Underlying Entity/State: The business entity or state represented by the contract itself is still relevant; however, because Daml contracts are immutable, the update requires archiving the outdated contract.
 If the updated contract is written using v2, this results in an organic and incremental migration away from v1.

-4. Explicit Upgrade: The contract is archived as part of an upgrade process, preferably by an upgrade runner.
+4. Explicit Upgrade: The contract is archived as part of an upgrade process, ideally by an upgrade runner to automate the task.
 This can be done during planned downtime, but in most cases, it can be done incrementally via a throttled background process.
 As a business operation, this is distinct from the previous three.

-While all of these cases result in an "archive" ledger event, they represent different business operations with varying levels of impact.
-The ordering (1 → 4) reflects a general preference for minimal impact, with natural expiration being the least disruptive and explicit upgrades requiring more intervention.

 The incremental migration in case 3, can be handled in various ways, including but not limited to: